val-pin/adam-p-markdown/Development-Notes.md

 ### Work

-It will require a consider refactor to implement this, to say the least.
+It will require a considerable refactor to implement this, to say the least.

 It'll also require some UI/UX thought and work to present this to the user in a coherent way.
 This includes options changes and in-app commands.